maintainerati/site/content/code-of-conduct.md

 ### Purpose

-A primary goal of WONTFIX Cabal is to be safe, inclusive, and welcoming to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of Maintainerati is to be safe, inclusive, and welcoming to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in WONTFIX Cabal to help us create safe and positive experiences for everyone.
+We invite all those who participate in Maintainerati to help us create safe and positive experiences for everyone.

 ### Open Citizenship